How to Make Concrete Art with a Rubber Mat

 This is my guide to creating concrete art with a rubber mat.
 If you can’t see the video please click here.

 I’ll be completely honest and say that there are some projects I wished I’d never started.
 I’d say there are many projects my family wishes I’d never started.

 This is one of them!

-Instead I felt it needed to have pride of place on my wall.
+Instead I wanted it to have pride of place on my wall.

 Facebook live on the edge

 Seeing as I did this one as a Facebook live demo, if you were watching I’m hoping you feel part of this journey.

 I got the feeling it was a little like watching car crash TV as I got out the hammer…with only minor injuries.
 We are back to the blood blister!

 The first attempt ended up cracking and falling apart as I made it too thin.
 Heart breaking.

 So here is my guide, or at least a list of do’s and don’ts, for making concrete art.